ultratendency/kafka-ldap-integration/README.md

 ## Build

 ```
-./gradlew clean build
+./gradlew clean build shadowJar
-./gradlew shadowJar
 ```

-The result is `kafka-ldap-integration-2.4_<version>.jar` hosting authentication and authorization classes.
+The result is `build/libs/kafka-ldap-integration-<version>.jar`, which contains the authentication and authorization classes, along with all of their dependencies.

-**N.B.** that the directory hosting the given JAR file must be in CLASSPATH.
+**N.B.** This jar must be added to the classpath for the Kafka broker.
+The easist way to do that is to copy the jar into the directory `$KAFKA_HOME/libs`.

 ### Contact us
 #### Code/project related questions can be sent to